WordsOfTheBuddha/wordsofthebuddha/packages/website/pages/an/an6/an6.55.en.mdx

 ---
-title: Soṇasutta - To Soṇa
+title: Soṇa sutta - To Soṇa
 description: The Buddha advises Soṇa on the importance of balanced energy and breaking through to a balanced state of the faculties with the example of the lute strings.
 fetter: doubt
 tags: balance,balanced energy,seclusion,renunciation,non-ill will,non-craving,non-clinging,non-delusion,arahant,impermanence